Elisa-Fabbri/Stochastic-Resonance-Simulation/README.md

 The graph displays various power spectra for different noise intensities.
 Please note that the vertical axis is presented in a logarithmic scale.
 These graphs were obtained through the following steps:

-- For each noise variance value (you can specify these values in the configuration file, including the minimum variance (variance_start), maximum variance (variance_end), and the number of evenly distributed variance values to analyze within this range (num_variances)), a specific number of temperature evolution simulations are conducted.
-To be precise, for each variance value, the number of simulations matches the value specified in the configuration file (num_simulations).
+- For each noise variance value (*you can specify these values in the configuration file, including the minimum variance (variance_start), maximum variance (variance_end), and the number of evenly distributed variance values to analyze within this range (num_variances)*), a specific number of temperature evolution simulations are conducted.
+To be precise, for each variance value, the number of simulations matches the value specified in the configuration file (*num_simulations*).

-- The power spectrum of each simulation (total number: num_simulations*num_variances) is then calculated.
+- The power spectrum of each simulation (total number is *num_simulations*$\cdot$*num_variances*) is then calculated.

 - The power spectra calculated for each noise value in then found by averaging the simulations done for that specific noise value.

 The resulting graphs represent the averaged simulations for each noise value.
-It's worth noting that the peak of interest is located at the frequency of 1/forcing_period, where forcing_period is specified in the configuration file and should correspond to the period of the longest Milankovitch cycle ($10^{5}$ years).
+It's worth noting that the peak of interest is located at the frequency of $\frac{1}{p}$, where p is the forcing_period specified in the configuration file.
+This forcing_period corresponds to the period of the longest Milankovitch cycle ($10^{5}$ years).

 ![This graph shows the power spectrum for each noise intensity value](./images/power_spectra_plots.png)

 4. **peak_heights_plot.png**:

 This graph displays the calculated peak height in the power spectrum for each noise intensity.

-For each averaged power spectrum shown in the power_spectra_plots.png graph, the peak height corresponding to the frequency 1/forcing_period is computed.
+For each averaged power spectrum shown in the *power_spectra_plots.png* graph, the peak height corresponding to the forcing frequency (inverse of the forcing_period) is computed.
 This value is then adjusted by subtracting the peak's baseline, which is calculated as an average of nearby values.
 The graph illustrates how the peak height varies across different noise intensities.
 The maximum peak height occurs at the variance value corresponding to the phenomenon of stochastic resonance.

 ![This graph shows the peak height as a function of the noise intensity value](./images/peak_heights_plot.png)

-5. **temperature_combinations_plots.png**
+5. **temperature_combinations_plots.png**:

 This graph illustrates the temperature evolution in four different scenarios:
 - When neither periodic forcing nor noise is introduced into the system.
 - When the system includes periodic forcing but not noise.